pavodi-NM/deepseek-ai-chatbot/readme.md

 pip install fastapi uvicorn httpx websockets
 ```

-3. Make sure Ollama is running:
+3. Make sure Ollama is running: (not mandatory - you can go to step 4, which will run the model in the background)
 ```bash
 ollama serve
 ```